cawka/cs118-spring2017/project-3.md

    Keep this terminal open, as you will need the mininet command line for debugging.
  - Step 2: Run POX Controller.

    Now, open another terminal on your local machine (**not the VM**), run "Vagrant ssh" to log in the VM

         $ cd ~/lab3/
         $ ./run_pox.sh

+   **Due to an unknow bug, the first time "./run_pox.sh" is excuted, there is always an exception.
+To solve this problem, simply type in "eixt();" and press "enter", then run the command again.**

    You should be able to see something like this: